AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 ![](new_server_31.png)

 Now the Guest additions installation should finish up.
-Once its done check reboot now and once its rebooted shutdown the VM.
+Once it's done check reboot now and once its rebooted shutdown the VM.

 ![](new_server_32.png)

 When the machine has fully powered off click on the VM and open `Settings`.
 Now go to `Storage`, select the `VBoxGuestAdditions...`-drive and right click on it.
-Then click click on `Remove Attachment` and then Remove.
+Then click on `Remove Attachment` and then Remove.

 ![](remove_virtbox_iso.gif)